kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts.md

 ## 📄 Accessing a dictionary

-The dictionary we just created contains three elements that we access via keys 1, 2 and 5, exactly like we would using a list:
+The dictionary we just created contains three elements that we access via keys 1, 2 and 5 using brackets `[]`, exactly like we would index a list or a tuple:

 ```{code-cell} ipython3
 print(dict_of_integers[1])